rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 Away!
 Unclean! people cried at them.
 Away!
 Away!
 Do not touch!
 So they became fugitives and wanderers; people said among the nations, They shall stay with us no longer. ^0415

-The Lord himself has scattered them; he will regard them no more; no honor was shown to the priests, no favor to the elders. ^0416
+The LORD himself has scattered them; he will regard them no more; no honor was shown to the priests, no favor to the elders. ^0416

 Our eyes failed, ever watching vainly for help; in our watching we watched for a nation which could not save. ^0417